rellimrebo/traffic-risk-estimator/README.md

 3. Ensure all third party modules are installed
 4. Run

-data_statistical.ipynb:
+data_visualization.ipynb:
-1. Download collision_reports_processed.csv and traffic_counts_processed.csv
+1. Download all raw data files
 2. Ensure the script and datasets are the in the same directory or change the file path in the read_csv function
 3. Ensure all third party modules are installed
 4. More detailed description step by step can be found in the ipynb file, hope you can find something interesting results in this file.
 5. Run

-veh_type_graphs.ipynb:
-1. Download pd_collisions_details_datasd.csv
-2. Ensure the script and dataset are the in the same directory
-3. Ensure all third party modules are installed
-4. Run

 ## For prediction:
 1. Download the collision_report_processed.csv